DhafinFawwaz/Unity-2D-Configured-Template/README.md

 | Method     | Description                                        |
 |:--------   |:------------------------------                     |
 |`SetFullScreen(bool isFullScreen)`|Set whether the screen should be in fullscreen or not|

+If you want to set the default resolution, Look at ResolutionManager.cs and modify the _defaultWidth and _defaultHeight. for example `int _defaultWidth = Screen.currentResolution.width * 4/6;`

 #### 📖 Examples

 Set the screen into fullscreen.